edyonil/arcadia-cms/README.md

 ## How to install

-Laravel-Boilerplate it's very easy to install.
+Arcadia CMS it's very easy to install.
 Just clone this repo (or download it) and follow this few steps:
 - Open /app/config/app.php and fill the detail about url, debug and the key.
 They are very well commented so just go there and read.
 - Open /app/config/database.php and choose the Database you prefer most.
 The default Database is mysql-osx.
 - Create the table with the name that you choose.